luoxuan-cs/luoxuan-cs.github.io/_pages/flexidepth.md

         <h2 class="title is-3">Main Idea</h2>
         <div class="content has-text-justified">
           <p>
-            <strong>The computational demand varies when generating different tokens.
-Many transformer layers of pre-trained LLMs can be skipped without compromising performance.
-Below is an example of FlexiDepth demonstrating that many tokens utilize only a few layers.</strong>
+            <strong>The computational demand varies when generating different tokens.</strong> Many transformer layers of pre-trained LLMs can be skipped without compromising performance.
+Below is an example of FlexiDepth demonstrating that many tokens utilize only a few layers.
           </p>
         </div>
         <figure>